Asilomare/LibreOffice-Docker-Lambda-Python/README.md

 ## Usage

-The following are easiest from the cloud9 CLI, as AWSCLI and CDK are pre-installed and conifigured To deploy this stack, navigate to the root directory of your CDK app and run the following commands:
+The following are easiest from the cloud9 CLI, as AWSCLI and CDK are pre-installed and conifigured.
+To deploy this stack, navigate to the root directory of your CDK app and run the following commands:

 ```sh